Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Update-AzureADSignedInUserPassword.md

 # Update-AzureADSignedInUserPassword

 ## SYNOPSIS
-Updates the password for the signed in user in Azure AD
+Updates the password for the current user.

 ## SYNTAX